FraserThompson/dunedinsound.com/README.md

 It still shouldn't take that long (previously my custom Jekyll solution was much quicker) so I might look into that.

+## Process audio

+1. Put audio into ./audio in a subfolder for
+2. Run docker-compose up

 ## What have we got here

 ### Components